cyrilghali/small-api/README.md

 ## What could be improved

-- We could implement a logger and log errors inside catch blocks, making it easier to debug in production.
 - We could generate a request ID so we can correlate logs more easily.
 - We could have proper JSON logging so it can be aggregated in another observability tool.
 - Coverage is mostly enough.
 We could define a target and cover missing paths.